henrijaeger/wireshark-awdl/README.md

 and start a dump session with `snoop dump`.

 CoSine L2 debug output can also be read by Wireshark.
-To get the L2 debug output, get in the diags mode first and then use `create-pkt-log-profile` and `apply-pkt-lozg-profile` commands under layer-2 category.
+To get the L2 debug output first enter the diags mode and then use `create-pkt-log-profile` and `apply-pkt-lozg-profile` commands under layer-2 category.
 For more detail how to use these commands, you should examine the help command by `layer-2 create ?` or `layer-2 apply ?`.